 The experiment was designed to investigate the effect of better knowledge about the Social Security benefit rules on (i) labor supply and (ii) Social Security claiming behavior.
-The first three rows of Table 3 present the effects on labor supply; the final row contains the results for claiming behavior.
+The first three rows of Panel A of Table 3 present the effects on labor supply; the final row of Panel A contains the results for claiming behavior.